hoffmakl/academic-kickstart/content/home/experience.md

   * Data analyst and research manager of collaborative study with Shanghai Jiao Tong University looking at air pollution and kidney failure incidence associations in the US and Eastern China

   Jeffrey Kidd Human Genetics Lab

-  * Summer research assistant; looked at ways to identify inversions in the canine genome
+  * Looked at ways to identify inversions in the canine genome

   Monica Dus Neuroscience Lab